casper-astro/mlib_devel/README.md

 If you are a CASPER collaborator, or you’re just interested in what we’re up to, feel free to join our mailing list by sending a blank email [here.](mailto:casper+subscribe@lists.berkeley.edu)

 If would like to get involved in the development of the tools, please join our dev mailing list by sending a blank email [here.](mailto:casper-dev+subscribe@lists.berkeley.edu)

+## scilab-m2021a-intel branch

+This branch contains experimental support for using the Scilab-based CASPER frontend with Intel/Quartus FPGA targets.
+It extends the standard CASPER toolflow with a Quartus backend and supporting HDL/software infrastructure needed to build, package, program, and interact with Intel SoC FPGA designs through the usual CASPER runtime interface.

+The intent of this branch is to preserve the normal CASPER workflow as much as possible:

+1. Create a block-diagram design in the Scilab frontend.
+2. Generate the intermediate CASPER design descriptions, including `jasper.json`, `jasper.per`, and DSP wrapper information.
+3. Run the Python toolflow to generate HDL, the AXI4-Lite register fabric, memory maps, and the Quartus project script.
+4. Compile the design with Quartus.
+5. Package the generated Intel programming image into a CASPER `.fpg` file.
+6. Program and control the design from Python using `casperfpga` and `KATCP` in the same style as existing CASPER platforms.

+For Intel SoC platforms, the generated design uses the HPS lightweight AXI interface, an AXI-to-AXI4-Lite adapter, and the CASPER AXI4-Lite register fabric generated from the design memory map.
+The final `.fpg` file contains the usual CASPER metadata plus a compressed Quartus-generated `.rbf` payload.
+On the target system, `tcpborphserver` extracts this payload and programs the FPGA fabric through Linux FPGA Manager.

+This branch is under active development.
+In particular, Intel-specific DSP library support, Scilab block coverage, and board support files may change as the toolflow is generalized.
+Designs built from this branch should be carefully validated before being used as reference instruments.